 The Nancy and Harry Koenigsberg Student Award

-College students and graduate students who create fiber artwork and who are matriculated in a college, school, or university in CT, DC, MA, MD, ME, NH, NJ, NY, PA, RI, VA, and VT, are invited to submit their fiber artwork for the award.
+Undergraduate students and graduate students who create fiber artwork and who are matriculated in a college, school, or university in CT, DC, MA, MD, ME, NH, NJ, NY, PA, RI, VA, and VT are invited to submit their fiber artwork for the award.
 There are no entry fees and students do NOT need to join the TSGNY in order to enter.

 Students must submit a maximum of ten images of original work, an artist statement, resume, proof of student status, and fill out the entry form.
-Create a folder, titled with your first and last name, on google doc/drive that includes all the requirements and share folder with Awards@TSGNY.org
+Create a folder, titled with your first and last name, on Google Drive that includes all the requirements and share folder with Awards@TSGNY.org

 TSGNY Recognizes And Encourages The Achievements

 Of Young Fiber Artists

 With The Nancy And Harry Koenigsberg Student Award.